hexdsl/dotfiles/README.md

 ### Create symlinks to all xorg files (urxvt, Xresources, etc)
 stow xorg

-### Sets up the general configurations for the environment
-stow system-general
 ```

 To remove the symlinks, use the same commands with the `--delete` flag, such as: